canorve/EllipSect/paper/paper.md

 # ``EllipSect``

-The program only requires the GALFIT's output file.
+The program is easily executed via the command line.
+It only requires the latest GALFIT's output file.
 In this simple mode, ``EllipSect`` makes two graphs: one contains the surface brightness average along major axis, and the other one contains the surface brightness for different angles displayed in multiple plots.

 The surface brightness is averaged through the perimeter of concentric ellipses along the major axis of the galaxy.
 The multiple plots aids the users to visualize where a fitted model fails to match with the galaxy.
 See figure 1 for an example using 7 Gaussian components for an elliptical galaxy.